tsobe/lobiani/README.md

 TODO

 # Backlog
+- As a warehouse manager I want to define item so that actual items can be added later
-- As a warehouse manager I want to add item to the inventory so that it can be purchased by customers
+- As a warehouse manager I want to add item so that it can be purchased by customers
+- As a sales manager I want to describe product so that all the important information is presented to the customer
+- As a sales manager I want to publish/unpublish product to control whether a product will be visible (and hence sellable) to customer
-- As a customer I want to browse through the list of all available products so that I can get some idea about what's available in the inventory
+- As a customer I want to browse through the list of all available products so that I can get some idea about what's available for sale
 - As a customer I want to search a particular product(s) by name or description so that I can filter out irrelevant items
 - As a customer I want to see the details of the particular product so that I can get more information
 - As a customer I want to add product to the basket so that I can purchase it later
 - As a customer I want to remove possibly mistakenly added prouct from the basket so that I can select a better option
 - As a customer I want to proceed to payment so that I can see the summary before I actually pay
 - As a customer I want to cancel the purchase if I changed my mind
-- As a customer I want to fill billing and shipping information so that I can be charged and product will be deilvered
+- As a customer I want to fill billing and shipping information so that I can be charged and product is deilvered
 - As a customer I want to see recommended products based on my purchase history so that suggestions are personalized for me

 # Resources